-This issue of KIU Journal of Humanities touches on Development Administration and Social Psychology.
+This issue of KIU Journal of Humanities touches on Development Administration, Educational Philosophy as well as Literary Studies.

 In all, this issue of KIU Journal of Humanities features many empirical and theoretical based articles which can be of great benefit to every reader.